mindee/mindee-api-nodejs/docs/getting_started.md

 ### Standard Installation

-The easiest way to install the Mindee OCR SDK for your project is by using npm:
+The easiest way to install the Mindee client library for your project is by using npm:

 ```shell
 npm install mindee